 The tweaks Apple has made to OpenID mean that this protocol can’t stop Cross-Site Request Forgery (CSRF) attacks, something that happened to Facebook recently.

-It’s also worth mentioning that Apple insists that “Sign in with Apple” be put before other sign-in options which, “political” arguments aside, could mean that the users are being directed towards a less safe authentication solution.
+It’s also worth mentioning that Apple insists that “Sign in with Apple” be put before other sign-in options.
+“Political” arguments aside, this could mean that the users are being directed towards a less safe authentication solution.

 In addition, there are many peculiarities the foundation is worried about as well.

-Having all that in mind, I have to say that I’m afraid it’s only the question of when - and not if, this parting of ways will be exploited by an increasing number of threat actors online.
+I’m afraid it’s only a matter of time when this will be exploited by an increasing number of threat actors.